egison/sweet-egison/README.md

                                       >>= (\ () -> pure (x, x + 10)))))))
 ```
 The infix operators `:` and `++` are synonyms of `cons` and `join`, respectively, and desugared in that way during translation.
---Here, pattern constructor names such as `join` and `cons` are overloaded over matchers of collections to archive the ad-hoc polymorphism of patterns.

 The `matchAll` function is defined as a function that creates and passes the argument for this non-deterministic monads.
 ```haskell